 For true self-sovereignty, Sifchain’s development should be self-funding and self-sustaining.
 We look to models like Linux and Wikipedia as examples of institutions that have maintained the funding needed to continually produce critical open-source resources.
 We’re exploring a partnership with a research lab at UC Davis to formalize properly funded open-source development as a hallmark of Sifchain’s governance.

 To ensure the security of the Sifchain ecosystem, the SifCore team will lead the development and deployment of each bridge.
 The SifCore team intends to give all bridges the same security guarantees.
-We may use Rowan as the collateral for these bridges or we may create another token solely to be used by these peg zones depending on a successful implementation of the rebalancing mechanism and market conditions.
+We may use ROWAN as the collateral for these bridges, where required, or we may create another token solely to be used by these peg zones depending on a successful implementation of the rebalancing mechanism and market conditions.